statechannels/go-nitro/.adr/0007-virtualdefund-protocol.md

 ### Details

 Alice will be programmed to construct a final state for V **which has its outcome adjusted with the latest voucher.** There is an opportunity for her to be malicious here and send a lower voucher / stale voucher.
 She sends the state to Bob in a message.
-The message could have a header “virtual defund instigation message” and include the state, the signature and any other information necessary for Bob to verify the message.
+The message has a header (or type) “virtual defund instigation message” and includes sufficient data for Bob to verify that the update is acceptable: the final state and the signature.
+He will need to compute the effective voucher amount himself (Alice could send it, but Bob needs to verify anyway).

 Bob’s client will get this message and trigger a verification procedure.
 All he cares about is that the adjusted outcome is **as good or better as** he expects given _his_ latest voucher.
 So if the special message comes in ahead of the actual latest voucher, he will be pleasantly surprised and continue with the protocol.
 If a malicious message comes in (Alice knowingly sending a low voucher), he will ignore it.